clartaq/yo-dave-blog/content/post/2013-05-21-the-clojure-development-toolchain.md

 Of course, some readers would argue that you can do Clojure development with NotePad and a command line.
 While that is true, it is also tedious to the extreme, just as it would be with most other languages.
 That is what IDEs were developed for -- to take some of the tedium out of development of more complex projects.

 In fact, there are some plugins for the [Eclipse](http://www.eclipse.org/) and [IntelliJ IDEA](http://www.jetbrains.com/idea/) IDEs, they don't seem to get the job done well.
-There was also the [enclojure](http://enclojure.wikispaces.com/)(Broken Link) plugin for my favorite IDE, [NetBeans](https://netbeans.org/), although it is no longer maintained.
+There was also the <del>[enclojure](http://enclojure.wikispaces.com/)</del> (**Broken Link**) plugin for my favorite IDE, [NetBeans](https://netbeans.org/), although it is no longer maintained.

 At a minimum, a developer needs a good editor and a good build/dependency tool.
 A good editor "knows" the language.
 For Lisp-based languages, there is nothing better than Emacs, despite the steep learning curve.
 (Good arguments have been made for the [Vim](http://www.vim.org/) editor as well.)

-The one system that I have found that gets closest to the "one button" install is [Lisp Cabinet](http://lispcabinet.sourceforge.net/).
-I've written about it before [here](http://yo-dave.com/2011/02/25/2011-02-25-getting-started-with-lispschemeclojure/).
+The one system that I have found that gets closest to the "one button" install is <del>[Lisp Cabinet](http://lispcabinet.sourceforge.net/)</del>. (**This project appears to be abandoned.)
+I've written about it before [here](https://yo-dave.com/2011/02/25/getting-started-with-lisp/scheme/clojure/).
 It is a terrific piece of work that has served me well.

 That said, it has not been without problems for me.
 I have been using version 0.34 and earlier for some time.
 The problem was that I could not get [Swank](https://github.com/technomancy/swank-clojure) to work when a version of Clojure later than 1.4 was used in a Leiningen project file.
 Don't know why.
 Couldn't figure it out.
 Gave up trying.
 (Swank is used to create a Clojure [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) within Emacs that can be used for interactive development.
 It makes available a number of helpful commands through a facility called [SLIME](http://common-lisp.net/project/slime/), the Superior Lisp Interaction Mode for Emacs.)